Confusing Words Clarified: Group F; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 2. The appearance of politeness without any sincerity: The veneer of respectability, which the newly rich man tried to show, was in fact superficial and obviously insincere.

-The façade of the building was covered with a veneer of imitation stone, making it look 100 years older than it actually is.
+The façade of the building was covered with a veneer of imitation stone, making it look 100 years older than it actually was.

-2. Flat surfaces on a jewel to enhance its sparkle: The diamond had one large facet and many small ones.
+2. Flat surfaces on a jewel to enhance its sparkle: The diamond had one large facet and many small ones, all glittering brightly in the light.

 As Weldon considered every facet of his home renovations, he decided he wanted a brass covered faucet in the bathroom.